ubalklen/Tomatology/Competition.md

+To test the model, I asked 3 non-expert people (G, M and A) to predict if the upcoming movies of 2019 (as of March) will be considered Rotten or Fresh and compared their guesses to the model's predictions.
+The following table shows the results and I intend to keep the scores updated as the movies are being released.

 | Movie title | Release date | G's prediction | M's prediction | A's prediction | Tomatology's prediction | Actual result |
 | --- | --- | --- | --- | --- | --- | --- |
 | [Hotel Mumbai](https://www.rottentomatoes.com/m/hotel_mumbai) | Mar 22 | Rotten | Rotten | Rotten | Fresh | - |